alexirpan/alexirpan.github.io/_posts/2024-03-23-crew-battle.markdown

 tied to difference in skill level.
 I certainly didn't expect it to not matter at all.
 This result does depend on how we've modeled skill, that player with skill $$p$$ beats player with skill $$q$$ with probability $$p/(p+q)$$.
 However, this model is very common.
 It's called the [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) and is the basis of Elo ratings.
-(And the basis for tuning AI chatbot responses based on human feedback, for what it's worth.)
+(And the basis for tuning AI chatbot responses based on human feedback.)

 Let's write up this observation more formally.